mongodb/specifications/source/auth/auth.rst

 by the DEVICE_NAME mechanism property.
 In all cases the acquired token will be given as the ``jwt`` argument and the second client step of the OIDC SASL exchange MUST be made directly, skipping the clientStep1.
-Drivers MUST raise an error if both a DEVICE_NAME and PRINCIPAL_NAME are given, since the device workflow will not use the PRINCIPAL_NAME.
+Drivers MUST raise an error if both a DEVICE_NAME and username are given, since the device workflow will not use the username.

 AWS
 ___